open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 - The abstracted format consists of a header and an encrypted payload.
 - The abstracted format contains a single encrypted payload consisting of one or several encrypted files.
 File information, as well as the sizes and sequence of the files, in case there is more than one file, is also encrypted.
 - The payload is encrypted using a single symmetric key (Content Encryption Key; CEK), using AEAD (Authenticated Encryption with Additional Data) encryption.
 - The CEK is derived from the CDOC file master key (File Master Key; FMK).
-See section 6.2.
-TODO! add link
+See section [Key derivation](ch05_cryptographic_details#key-derivation).
 - The FMK can be encrypted in parallel using one or several key encryption keys (KEK), one per recipient.
-On KEK generation see section 6.3 TODO! add link.
+On KEK generation see section [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation).
 - The header describes the protection of the FMK (i.e. how the recipients can acquire the KEK required for decrypting the FMK).
 - Header integrity is ensured using a message authentication code computed using the message authentication key derived from the FMK (Header HMAC Key; HHK).
-See section 6.5 TODO! add link.
+See section [Header authentication code](ch05_cryptographic_details.md#header-authentication-code).
 - To ensure format universality, no elements specific to the Estonian eID infrastructure have been used in the description.
 Thus, the recipient is described with reference to their public key rather than their certificate.
 - Decryption always follows the same pattern: 1) the recipient acquires a KEK, 2) the recipient decrypts the FMK, 3) the recipient derives the HHK and validates the header, 4) the recipient derives the CEK, 5) the recipient decrypts the payload.